boku-ilen/landscapelab/README.md

 # Setup

 * Get the [latest Geodot build for your platform](https://github.com/boku-ilen/geodot-plugin/actions) and copy the `addons/geodot` folder into this project
-* Copy user-config.ini to configuration.ini in the `user://` path (`AppData` on Windows, `.local/share` on Linux) and adapt the GeoPackage path
+* Copy Setup/configuration.ini to configuration.ini in the `user://` path (`AppData` on Windows, `.local/share` on Linux) and adapt the GeoPackage path
+    * On Linux, you can also use `Setup/setup_linux.sh` for this
 * Open the Godot project
 * Run the main scene

-we currently don't provide an executable runtime package
+We currently don't provide an executable runtime package.

 ## Credits